Graphical layout

 Resources are needed to accomplish a task.
 A resource can be a person, but also a piece of equipment or an amount of material.
 After assigning resources to tasks, ProjectWork keeps a Capacity chart on the load of each resource.

 A resource can have a site location.
-A site type resource will show the site location in Google Maps.
+A site type resource can publish its location and progress in Google Maps.

 If a resource is assigned to multiple overlapping tasks, it can happen that a resource is assigned more than 100%.
 ProjectWork can shift tasks forward to resolve this over-allocation.